04pranab/net-ingress/README.md

 > *What actually happens to network data when it first enters an operating system?*

+Then:

+> *Can kernel-level packet ingress be designed with provable memory and determinism guarantees?*

 Not at the application level.
 Not inside a full TCP/IP stack.
 But **right at the boundary where raw bytes become meaningful packets**.